Skip to main content

-1. Create a webhook endpoint handler
+Create endpoint handler

 // This example uses Express to receive webhooks